noaa-oar-arl/canopy_wind_fire/python/README.md

 ### Generating global data

 You can also generate and run global gridded canopy-app inputs using Python.
-Note: The daily global canopy data files and GFS meteorological files for 2022 are available on AWS.
-The python script will automatically download these files if required NetCDF files are not locally available.
+Note: The daily global canopy data files based on year 2022 and operational NOAA/NWS GFS meteorological files (for the entire record March 23, 2021 - Current; uploaded daily at ~ 18 UTC) are available on [AWS](https://noaa-oar-arl-nacc-pds.s3.amazonaws.com/index.html).
+If the required NetCDF files are not locally available in the user specified working directory, the python script will automatically download these 2022 canopy data from AWS and merge with the needed GFS meteorological variables for the specific date/times needed to run canopy-app.
 The user may generate their own gridded, meteorological NetCDF files conforming to the format provided here in the GFS examples and README.

 1. Edit python script (`global_data_process.py`)